 If you have received a deportation notice, you must speak with an immigration attorney as soon as possible.

 A skilled immigration attorney will advise you on the best defense for your situation.
-They will guide you through the application process and help gather necessary documentation and evidence helpful to your deportation case.
+They will guide you through the application process and help gather the necessary documentation and evidence helpful to your deportation case.

 Frequently Asked Questions About the Deportation Appeal Process